- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 Selecting an audio track.

-To select an audio track in a folder, click List, then select track A in the list.
+To select an audio track in a folder, click "List", then select track A in this list.

 To return to the previous level in the folder tree, press 5.